BouncyHunter/HUNNU-Library-Tool/README.md

+## 2020-05-28 Upgrade

+Now another separate booking system is in charge to fight the COVID-19 plague.
+The new system does not allow you to pick some seats for a certain time.
+However, the maxium booker limit is so low that you actually don't need an automatic booking program.
+The prior system is tested still accessible and would probably return in the next term.
+You may use this HUNNU-Library-Tool after that.

 # HUNNU-Library-Tool
 See who booked the seat already, book seats straight, and book seats automatically on your own server.
 Your own cookies required.